-General Manager
+Head of Division

 Business Grants Hub

 Department of Industry, Science and Resources

 GPO Box 2013

 CANBERRA ACT 2601

-You can also contact the Commonwealth Ombudsman with your complaint (call 1300 362 072).
+You can also contact the Commonwealth Ombudsman6 with your complaint (call 1300 362 072).
 There is no fee for making a complaint, and the Ombudsman may conduct an independent investigation.